jmcleroy/lightbulb-windows/README.md

 aws_secret_access_key = <your ec2 secret key>

-NOTE: In Ansible 2.4.0, ec2_win_password will fail with unable to parse key file.
-This is because of an issue with Ansible that broke the module.
-Fix is committed upstream https://github.com/ansible/ansible/pull/28791.
-This should land in 2.4.1.
-In the mean time I have manually patched.

 Beyond that, the main thing that needs to be edited is the *vars/main.yml* file which contains the configuration details specific to your environment.
+You can instead copy this file to vars/custom.yml and it will use that instead of the main.yml file.

 The main configurations to change are as follows: